studydefi/studydefi.com/content/blog/how-to-integrate-with-mainnet-protocols/index.md

 While building out [Dedge](https://dedge.exchange), one of the first problems we encountered was:

-> How and where do we start integrating with mainnet DeFi protocols?
+> How do we even begin to start interacting with existing Mainnet dapps?

 Ideally, we would like to fork off the current mainnet state into a sandboxed environment, and develop/test our smart contracts from there.
 The emphasis on forking off the mainnet state it provides a couple key features: